Ba. (band)

 Ba (stylized as ba.) is a Lithuanian rock band formed in Vilnius.
-The band, originally consisting only of lead singer and guitarist Benas Aleksandravičius, currently consists of rhythm guitarist Simonas Motiejūnas, bassist Nikita Voitovas, guitar, saxophone, keys and synth player Matas Beržinskas and drummer Dominykas Babikas.
+The band, originally consisting only of lead singer and guitarist Benas Aleksandravičius and now currently consists of rhythm guitarist Simonas Motiejūnas, bassist Nikita Voitov, guitar, saxophone, keys and synth player Matas Beržinskas and drummer Dominykas Babikas.

 History

 Founded in Vilnius, Ba made their name with their first studio album Rasti/Pasiklysti, which spent more than half a year in the top 40 of the Lithuanian charts and was certified gold with over units certified by AGATA.
 They achieved greater success with their next album, "H8," which topped the Albums Top 100 and managed to place eight out of ten tracks in the singles chart, including two in the top 40.
 The album, which spent over 90 weeks on the charts, It was certified platinum for copies sold.

 Early years

 ba. (initials of Benas Aleksandravičius) began as a solo music project.
 From childhood Aleksandravičius enjoyed creating sounds and playing electric guitar.
 He made his first breakthrough at 17 with the song and music video "Tai ne žmogus" (English: "It's not human") in 2013.
 His music video gained attention and popularity on YouTube.

 In 2013 the band released the EP "Raktas" ("key") (5 songs).
 In 2014 it released EP "Namai" ("Mines") (3 tracks).
 In 2015 it released the full-length album "Rasti/Pasiklysti".
 Its most popular songs were "Tai ne žmogus", "Sugebėt pasikeist", "Naktį judu" and "Į mane", garnering views on YouTube and recognition on radio and television.

 In 2016, Maratas, a Bosnian, joined ba. as a new bass guitar player.
 The band released another EP, SAULĖSUŽTĖMIMAS" in 2016 and EP Garsiai Mastau in early 2017.

 The same year, the filmmaker group "TWODICKSKLAN" made a video trilogy, Kūną palikai/Atsibudai.